 Prior to the June 11th screening, I interviewed director Lanie Zipoy and star Nile Bullock on Zoom/Facebook Live.
 Check out our conversation below.

 Online.
-Several theater initiatives and/or companies I help run and/or am affiliated with have issued statements supporting Black Lives Matter.
-It's not enough by any stretch, and it can feel and look like performative activism.
-I think if every person I know running things suddenly admitted to systemic sexism, I would have a meltdown.
-That said, statements are a start and here is the statement we put out from The Muse Project.
-It is also currently posted on our website (and some language and grammar tweaks have been made there and on our social media).
-It's more glaring than ever that American theater continues to be dominated and led by mostly White (and, of course, cis-male) voices, and this needs to evolve.
+Several theater initiatives and/or companies I am affiliated with have issued statements supporting Black Lives Matter.
+It's not enough by any stretch, and it can feel and look like performative activism; but, then again, I tend to think all activism is performative until it's not.
+All said, statements are a start and here is the statement we put out from The Muse Project.
+It is also currently posted on our website (and some language and grammar adjustments continue to be made to this statement since its original publication to more accurately reflect and correct The Muse Project's goals, intentions, and values).
+It's more glaring than ever that American theater continues to be dominated and led by mostly white (and, of course, cis-male) voices, and this needs to evolve.
 My plan with The Muse Project has been and is to get the organization into a well oiled place within the next few years, incorporating passing the torch to new, diverse and inclusive actress-leadership.
 Thanks to all my non-Black friends & colleagues who are standing in solidarity with our Black artists, colleagues, audience members, & advocates.
-And a huge thank you to all my Black friends and colleagues - who are inspiring artists, activists, & humans - and who continue to take the time to guide. #BlackLivesMatter
+And thank you to all my Black friends and colleagues - who are inspiring artists, activists, & humans. #BlackLivesMatter

 Online.
 I was interviewed by Alan Winson for the podcast series, Hunkered Down.
 Check it out here.